 Whether they’re utilized before or after baby arrives, apps are a fantastic way to learn on the go.
 First-time parents, in particular, can benefit from the wealth of information available right at their fingertips, day or night.
 While it’s no substitute for a medical professional, a baby development app might help you decipher whether your baby’s fever is the result of a cold or teething – and a bonus, it will remind you at what point you should involve the pediatrician.
 What’s more, educational apps can actually help you connect – whether it’s to your pregnant wife or your baby.
 Having those tools in your back pocket can go a long way in boosting confidence as a new dad.

-We’re at a point where technology and parenting truly go hand-in-hand; utilizing digital tools help parents stay more informed and engaged than ever before.
+Technology and parenting truly go hand-in-hand, now more than ever.
+Utilizing digital tools helps both moms and dads stay more informed and engaged than ever before.
 Apps take some of the guesswork out of a situation that doesn’t come with an instruction manual; they offer digestible pieces of information during a period you simply don’t have time to sit down with a book.
 Aside from the educational component, technology also makes many aspects of parenting a lot more convenient.
-Run out of diapers?
-With a few clicks on the screen, you can arrange for a whole case to arrive on the doorstep before your little one wakes up.
-Or, if the baby is refusing to sleep, download a white noise app to help you both rest easy.
+And, if the baby is refusing to sleep, download a white noise app to help you both rest easy.
 Parenting is no simple feat, but you’ll feel a lot more confident when you make technology work for you.

 To learn all about how you can start the family of your dreams with the help of a surrogate or egg donor, contact our team!